-The PhD Program in Nursing requires a minimum of 48 credit hours of course work prior to the dissertation.
-The 2021-2022 Plan of Studies on the following page illustrates the scheduling of the required coursework.
+The PhD Program in Nursing requires a minimum of 52 credit hours of course work prior to the dissertation defense.
+The 2023-2023 Plan of Studies on the following page illustrates the scheduling of the required coursework.

-- PhD course work is structured with a substantial core (33 credits) of nursing science and research methods to be taken in the School of Nursing. - This core will be expanded with elected statistics, research methods, and cognate courses in an outside field of study or minor area (15 credits) to be taken in nursing or in other Duke University departments or local universities.
+- PhD course work is structured with a substantial core (31 credits) of nursing science and research methods to be taken in the School of Nursing. - This core will be expanded with elected statistics, research methods, and cognate courses in an outside field of study or minor area (15 credits) to be taken in nursing or in other Duke University departments or local universities.
 The student will choose elective courses with the guidance and approval of the supervisory committee.
 In addition, the supervisory committee may require the student to take courses above the minimum if the student needs additional course work to support the dissertation research plan.

-Additional requirements include a one-semester research practicum (1 credit) and a one-semester teaching practicum (1 credit).
+Additional requirements include a one-semester research practicum (1 credit) and courses that count towards a teaching certificate (5 credits).